rotimiakinrinde/Employe-Attrition-Analysis-With-Tableau/README.md

 **6. Attrition by Gender**

 The male employees exhibited a higher attrition(156) than female employees(87).

-Comparison: A 3.1% increase from the previous year, potentially reflecting gender-related workplace challenges.
+This potentially reflecting gender-related workplace challenges.

 **7. Attrition by Age Group**